-I. In order to qualify for the Degree of Master of Engineering a candidate must have been admitted to the Degree of Bachelor of Engineering, except as provided in the ad eundem regulations, and shall:

-(i) have kept terms in and pursued a course of study approved by the Senate for not less than one year;

-(ii) forward his name together with the fee to the Registrar as prescribed in the Examination regulations;

-(iii) obtain a pass in the examination and the thesis hereinafter prescribed.

-II.
-In recommending a candidate for admission to the Degree of Master of Engineering, the Senate may take into consideration the combined results of the examination and the thesis.
-In cases of exceptional merit the Senate may recommend that the Degree be awarded "with distinction".
+- I. In order to qualify for the Degree of Master of Engineering a candidate must have been admitted to the Degree of Bachelor of Engineering, except as provided in the ad eundem regulations, and shall: - (i) have kept terms in and pursued a course of study approved by the Senate for not less than one year; - (ii) forward his name together with the fee to the Registrar as prescribed in the Examination regulations; - (iii) obtain a pass in the examination and the thesis hereinafter prescribed. - II.
+In recommending a candidate for admission to the Degree of Master of Engineering, the Senate shall take into consideration the combined results of the examination and the thesis.
+In cases of exceptional merit the Senate may recommend that the Degree be awarded "with distinction". - III.

-III.
 The examination shall be in one of the following subjects: Mechanical Engineering IV.
 (Two papers):-17.70, 17.71.
 Electrical Engineering IV.
 (Two papers):-17.80, 17.81.
 Advanced Civil Engineering.
-(Two papers):-17.90, 17.91.

-IV.
-The following conditions shall apply to the preparation and presentation of the thesis:

-(i) The thesis shall embody the results obtained by the candidate in an investigation in a subject approved by the Faculty of Engineering.
-The investigation shall be carried out by the candidate himself, under the direct supervision of a University teacher, at a University institution.

-(ii) The candidate shall submit the thesis to the Registrar by a date arranged with the Head of his Department.
-If the thesis is submitted later than the first day of November the candidate may not be eligible for a post-graduate scholarship in that year.
+(Two papers):-17.90, 17.91. - IV.
+The following conditions shall apply to the preparation and presentation of the thesis: - (i) The thesis shall embody the results obtained by the candidate in an investigation in a subject approved by the Faculty of Engineering.
+The investigation shall be carried out by the candidate himself, under the direct supervision of a University teacher, at a University institution. - (ii) The candidate shall submit the thesis to the Registrar by a date arranged with the Head of his Department.
+If the thesis is to be considered along with an application for a post-graduate scholarship it must be submitted not later than the first day of November.
 The Registrar shall forward the thesis to the examiner through the Head of the Department concerned.

-(iii) When a thesis is forwarded to an Assessor, the Head of the Department concerned shall supply a certificate from the supervising teacher stating that the conditions of clause (i) above have been fulfilled, and stating also what part the teacher played in the work and preparation of the thesis.

-(iv) If a thesis on first presentation is unsatisfactory, the Vice-Chancellor may in exceptional circumstances, when recommended by the examiners, permit the candidate to re-write the thesis and submit it by a specified date.
+- (iii) When a thesis is forwarded to an Assessor, the Head of the Department concerned shall supply a certificate from the supervising teacher stating that the conditions of clause (i) above have been fulfilled, and stating also what part the teacher played in the work and preparation of the thesis. - (iv) If a thesis on first presentation is unsatisfactory, the Vice-Chancellor may in exceptional circumstances, when recommended by the examiners, permit the candidate to re-write the thesis and submit it by a specified date. - (v) The thesis must be presented with three years of the year in which the papers are presented, provided that this period may in special cases be extended by the Senate, and provided further that this provision shall not apply to any candidate who completed the papers prior to the end of 1963. - (vi) Any candidate who completed the papers prior to the end of 1963 must present his thesis before the end of 1966, provided that this period may in special cases be extended by the Senate.